- Docente: Francesco Camilli

 Course contents

 Systems of material points.
 Degrees of freedom and generalized coordinates.
 Constraints and their classification.
 Virtual displacements and ideal constraints.
+Spherical coordinates.
+Free point particle on the sphere.

-Dynamics of Systems
+Dynamics of systems

-Principle of Virtual Work and Lagrangian Mechanics
+Principle of virtual work and Lagrangian mechanics

 Readings/Bibliography